TL;DR Answer Box

 On the flip side, maybe you’re thinking business.
 You want your money to work for you, and real estate feels like a solid path to passive income.

-But don’t let “passive” fool you—investment properties require effort and risk.
+But don’t let “passive” fool you—investment properties require effort, operational discipline, and risk management.

 📊 Can It Actually Cash Flow?